kristofa/mock-http-server/README.md

 The advantages of using MockHttpServer are:

 +   Software that is being integration tested does not need to change.
-The 'System Under Test' does not know it is accessing a mock service.
+The 'System Under Test' (*) does not know it is accessing a mock service.
 +   MockHttpServer is configured and started in the JVM that runs the tests so you don't have to set up complex systems and external services.
 +   Integration tests typically run faster as MockHttpServer logic is very simple and no network traffic is needed (MockHttpServer runs on localhost)

+* I got the term System Under Test from [following post](http://delicious.com/redirect?url=http%3A//feedproxy.google.com/%7Er/blogspot/RLXA/%7E3/J9QTHN7BtEw/hermetic-servers.html).

 ![MockHttpServer class diagram](https://raw.github.com/wiki/kristofa/mock-http-server/mockhttpserver_classdiagram.png)